Portfolio

 Teams were improving checkout flows, refining product listings, adjusting navigation, and iterating on templates.
 Each initiative showed signs of behavioural change, yet there was no shared way to compare their value or prioritise investment across the portfolio.

+The problem was not a lack of data.
 It was the absence of a common financial language for UX impact.

 This case study documents how a scalable ROI framework was designed to translate UX behaviour into credible, comparable business signals.